 "Did you kill the people here?"
 Enk asked the cat and it just rubbed its face against his.
 "Nah, it was something else."

-The wall close to his side exploded, a cannonball the size of his head zooming past him smashing through the rest of the building in a straight path.
+The wall close to his side exploded, a cannonball the size of his head zooming past him and smashing through the rest of the building in a straight path.

-He heard another cannonball shoot through in different room not far away from him.
+He heard another cannonball shoot through in different room not too far away from him.
 He wasn't sure if he was to duck or run like hell.

 The cat jumped down and meowed at him to follow before it started to run away.

 He followed just as another ball soared by him.
 Where was the attack coming from?
 He didn't see anything before.
-He leaped down a staircase and through a few halls before they reached the exit door that swung open on its own for them.
+He leaped down a stairwell and through a few halls before they reached the exit door that swung open on its own for them.

 The cat jumped back up on his shoulder when he came out into the boiling sand.